 The annual report, which looks at data on federal court actions during the 2019 fiscal year ending September 30, reflects an ongoing trend.
 Last year’s summary similarly showed a slight uptick in prosecutions of drug crimes, with declining cannabis cases.

-“Drug crime defendants, who accounted for 28 percent of total filings, grew five percent, although defendants accused of crimes associated with marijuana decreased 28 percent” in district courts, Roberts reported.
+“Drug crime defendants, who accounted for 28 percent of total filings, grew five percent, although defendants accused of crimes associated with marijuana decreased 28 percent” in district courts, Chief Justice Roberts reported.

 The overall number of criminal case proceedings increased by six percent, to 92,678.